R3gm/stablepy/README.md

 - `**kwargs` (dict, optional): kwargs is used to pass additional parameters to the Diffusers pipeline.
 This allows for flexibility when specifying optional settings like guidance_rescale, eta, cross_attention_kwargs, and more.

 **📖 New Update Details:**

+🔥 **Version 0.6.3:**

+- Added support for using a custom detector model with adetailer.
+- Strength and Prompt emphasis are now included in the image metadata.
+- Added "timestamp" option to filename_pattern for saving images with the current time.
+- Added experimental prompt emphasis.

 🔥 **Version 0.6.2:**